jonathanmark/TektalkProgramTheFutureAccenture/README.md

 *Android Studio used: V 4.0.1
 *Android API: 28

-### The following are the basic non-fundamental requirements that are needed to be satisfied for the said program:
+### The following are the basic non-fundamental requirements that are needed to be satisfied for the said application:

 ## Android Requirements: